TymonBitesTheDust/World-Best-Burger-Map/README.md

 An interactive map of the **World's 101 Best Burgers (2026)**.
 Browse every ranked burger restaurant on a world map, search by name or city, filter by rank or region, and get directions to the exact spot.

-Built as a **single self-contained HTML file** — no build step, no server, no dependencies to install.
-It runs in any modern browser on Android, iOS, Windows, macOS, and Linux.

 > Ranking data sourced from [worldbestburgers.com](https://www.worldbestburgers.com/our-list).
-This is an unofficial fan project and is not affiliated with World Best Burgers.

 ## ✨ Features